How to do keyword research for your website

 Doing keyword research, or creating a list of target search queries, can be divided into three distinct steps.

 - Decide how you want to compile the keyword list.

 There are several strategies you can use to put together a list of target keywords.
 Each one is used depending on whether the website already has a structure or is only being developed, how well it’s optimized, what its keyword rankings are, and so on.

 Software solutions that allow you to conduct keyword research make it possible to cover a lot of ground and collect the maximum number of search queries and search engine suggestions.
-For best results, it is worth using tools that enable you to analyze the keywords of competitors too.
+For optimum results, you’ll need to choose your best SEO keyword research tool that goes beyond the basics and, among others, enables you to analyze the keywords of competitors too.

 - Refine your website’s list of target keywords.

 Transforming a scrambled cloud of topically related search queries into a functioning list of targeted keywords is a process that includes two stages:

 By the way, you can also exclude keywords from your list during the research.
 Note that you should distribute keywords across your site’s URLs only once you’ve grouped them into thematically related buckets.
 In the following sections, we will take a closer look at all the stages of building a keyword list.